-Abstracts should be submitted to email@example.com before the abstract submission deadline 1200 noon on Friday 4 May 2018.
+Abstracts should be submitted to email@example.com .
+NOTE: The submission deadline has been extended to 1200 noon on Friday 18 May 2018.

 “Mucosal Immunology” can include any research that encompasses mucosal immunology, ranging from barrier immunology to the influence of microbiome on the immunological response to various infectious and inflammatory diseases.

 Intellectual property issues